UbiquityDotNET/Llvm.NET/docfx/articles/Samples/codegeneration.md

 ## Creating the DICompileUnit
 LLVM Debug information is all scoped to a top level [DICompileUnit](xref:Llvm.NET.DebugInfo.DICompileUnit).
 There is exactly one DICompileUnit for a BitcodeModule and all debug information metadata is ultimately a child of that unit.
-The sample creates the compliation unit just after the module is created and the target specific information is added to it.
-In this sample there is a direct 1:1 corelation between the compile unit and the source file so it creates a [DIFile](xref:Llvm.NET.DebugInfo.DIFile) for the source at the same time.
+The sample creates the compilation unit just after the module is created and the target specific information is added to it.
+In this sample there is a direct 1:1 correlation between the compile unit and the source file so it creates a [DIFile](xref:Llvm.NET.DebugInfo.DIFile) for the source at the same time.

 [!code-csharp[Main](../../../Samples/CodeGenWithDebugInfo/Program.cs#CreatingCompileUnit)]

 ## Creating basic types with debug information
-In LLVM types are fairly minimalistic and only contain the basic strctural information for generating the final machine code.
-Debug information, as meatadata in LLVM, provides all the source level debugging information.
+In LLVM types are fairly minimalistic and only contain the basic structural information for generating the final machine code.
+Debug information, as metadata in LLVM, provides all the source level debugging information.
 In LLVM this requires creating and tracking both the native type and the Debug information metadata as independent object instances.
 In Llvm.NET this is handled by a unified debug and type information system.
 That is, in Llvm.NET a single class is used to represent types and it acts as a binder between the